 - You have had close contact (including caregiving) with anyone having been diagnosed with COVID-19 within the past 30 days.

 If you need a notary, those services can now be provided through video conferencing.
 Banks and post offices also provide notary services.
-The “look back” window for filing claims under the Child Victims Act has also been extended to August 14, 2021, and applicable statutes of limitations for filing other types of actions have been tolled through November 3, 2020.
+The “look back” window for filing claims under the Child Victims Act has also been extended to August 14, 2021, and applicable statutes of limitations for filing other types of actions were tolled through November 3, 2020.

-Courts across New York are accepting filings of new actions by e-filing and mail filing only, subject to the moratoriums on certain actions, such as eviction and mortgage foreclosure proceedings.
+Courts across New York are accepting filings of new actions through all normal methods, but strongly prefer filing by mail or efiling.
 Eviction actions that were commenced after March 16, 2020 are automatically stayed after the filing of the action until further order of the court.
 Actions where both parties are represented by counsel may be eligible for virtual settlement conferences.
 Eviction actions that were commenced on or before March 16, 2020 may proceed, but will be subject to additional settlement conferences.
-No evictions will take place prior to October 15, 2020.
 Additionally, evictions are subject to the moratorium on evictions for nonpayment of rent set by the New York State Legislature and separately by the CDC.
 See the section entitled “What If I Have Trouble Paying My Bills?” for more information on these moratoriums.

 Courts in New York have a phased plan for returning to in-person operations that is separate from NYS’ reopening plan.
 Courts’ return to in-person operations are based on the judicial district in which the court is located, not the NYS reopening region.
 To find out which judicial districts are in which phases, visit this link: https://www.nycourts.gov/limited-filings.shtml.